In the Light of the Constant Moon

 “Your heart pumps faster and your body feels like it’s operating at 200% capacity when the moon is full.
 The feeling you get when you spring from the shadows and rip the throat out of an unsuspecting victim is incomparable ecstasy,” the doctor offered.

-Fleming floated to the window and looked out at the lunar surface.
-“In just over three minutes,” the Doctor said with a deviant chuckle, “I will be there always.
-In the light of the constant moon, I will be forever the wolf.”
+“In three minutes,” he said, glancing toward the viewport, “I’ll be there always.
+In the light of the constant moon, I’ll be forever the wolf.”

-It was the last thing Rowland heard before she lost consciousness.
+It was the last thing Rowland heard before the dark took her.

 “UEA Lunar Station, come in please,” the shuttle pilot called.
-“UEA Lunar Station, this is UEA Shuttle 152, come in.”
+“UEA Lunar Station, this is UEA Shuttle one-five-two, come in.”

 “They decompressed the wheel, Sir,” the pilot said, “but nobody will answer my calls.
 It’s just been… weird noises coming back.”